xzhang03/NidaqGUI/Configs/Readme.md

 nicfg.scheduler.listenmode = false;
 ```

-This sets the polarity of external triggers to active high (true) or active low (false)
+This sets the polarity of external triggers to active high (true, default) or active low (false)
 ```matlab
 nicfg.scheduler.listenpol = true;
 ```